onedata/onedata-documentation/doc/administering_onedata/openid_saml_configuration.md

 works correctly by clicking on its icon to go through the login process.
 In case of any errors, examine [Onezone logs](./onezone_tutorial.md#logs).

+9. At any time, you can use the [test login page](#test-login-page) to test your auth.config without interrupting the Onezone service.

 ### SAML